 To Marialva: The N102 will take you to the turn off for Marialva.
 The terrain is quite gentle and there’s little along the way to detain you except for the views of almond blossom in the spring, rolling fields, and hills covered with granite crags and boulders.

 Marialva to Penedono: The castle at Marialva (and surrounding village) are worth stopping for – although try to check opening times for the castle.
-There’s also an upmarket hotel here – Casa das Coros – that gets good write-ups on Trip Advisor.
+Also be warned that there are a lot of cobbles if going through Marialva.

 Winter view of the castle at Penedono